calebsmth54/calebsmth54.github/projects/DyingOfTheLight.md

 **Level Editing and Scripting:**

 By the end of the project we had a level filled with static props and other environment art with a general idea of the pathway the player would take through the world.
-I came in and placed all of the enemy encounters, defined the player level boundaries, scripted all of the narration and music triggers, and tweaked the level's geometry to extend gameplay for narration length and cue the player to their destination.
+I came in and placed all of the enemy encounters, defined the player level boundaries, scripted all of the narration and music triggers, and tweaked the level's geometry to extend gameplay for narration length and cue the player to environmental details.

 [![Event Graph](/assets/img/LD/LevelScripting1.PNG)](/assets/img/LD/LevelScripting1.PNG){:target="_blank"}
 <div style="display:none;">_</div>